 - Work on your communication and conflict resolution skills and seek professional help to navigate this curveball

 Marriage is not easy.
-But it’s not difficult either.
+But it shouldn’t be consistently difficult either.
 You just have to understand that you’re fighting a problem and not your spouse.
 Once you learn how to fight a problem together, you will see how unity in marriage is the most beautiful thing ever.
 A house divided against itself cannot stand for long.

 Depression can make you think and want many things.
-You have to differentiate your depressing thoughts from what you really want.
+You have to differentiate your depressing thoughts from your identity and what you really want.
 You have to talk through it and seek help.
-If the depression continues, there are chances one will let go and think divorce is the only answer when it’s not.
+If the depression continues, there are chances you will think divorce is the only answer even when it’s not.

 Nobody but you can decide what’s good for you.
 However, if you decide to leave without even trying to fix the problem, then it’s unfair to you, your spouse, and your relationship.